berteh/ScribusGenerator/README.md

 -----------
 [**Scribus Generator**](https://github.com/berteh/ScribusGenerator/) allows you to display mupliple data entries in a single document.
 Great to generate your own listings, team charts, game cards, who's who posters and more.

-Simply drop the text ``%SG_NEXT-RECORD%`` in your document between each data entry, following our [example document](https://github.com/berteh/ScribusGenerator/blob/master/example/Next-Record.sla).

-Scribus Generator will automatically load the next record when it reaches the end of your template... so don't add the ``%SG_NEXT-RECORD%`` at the end of your last page.
+Simply drop the text ``%SG_NEXT-RECORD%`` in your document _before each data entry but the first_, following our [example document](https://github.com/berteh/ScribusGenerator/blob/master/example/Next-Record.sla).
+Kindly note this token is case sensitive and must be upper-case.
+Scribus Generator will automatically load the next record as soon as it detects ``%SG_NEXT-RECORD%``, and when it reaches the end of your template.

 A full example to generate Monsters Game Cards based on [Dungeon World](http://www.dungeon-world.com/) is available in the [MonsterCards](https://github.com/berteh/ScribusGenerator/tree/master/example/MonsterCards) directory, created by [Dustin Andrews](https://github.com/dustinandrews):

 [![Illustration: Example card deck of monsters, by Dustin Andrew](pic/MonsterCards_partial.png)](https://github.com/berteh/ScribusGenerator/raw/master/example/MonsterCards/MonsterCards_partial.pdf)

+### Advanced layout, groups and layers

+The Scribus Generator script prioritizes items based on their _Level_ in Scribus.
+For advanced layouts (groups, layers,...) we thus  recommend to put your main item on the first level, together with the ``%SG_NEXT-RECORD%`` token before you group them together, for it to behave properly (assuming you call next record at the beginning of your 2nd item and next ones).

 ### Changes in NEXT-RECORD syntax